-Before you get out the pruning shears, read Dick’s Garden Blog and learn how, when and why with our Winter Pruning Tips.
-The major questions we get are when to prune, why prune, when to stop pruning and how to prune.
-It varies depending on species but December to January is a good time for pruning trees and most shrubs.
+Before you get out the pruning shears, read Dick’s Garden Blog and learn how, when and why with our winter pruning tips.
+The major questions on pruning are: how to prune when to prune, why prune and when to stop pruning.
+The how and when vary depending on species but December to January is a good time for pruning trees and most shrubs.
+So prepare yourself.

 The “when to stop” and “how too” are the big questions.
 The stopping is as much of an art form as the how to.
 The only answer I have is “it’s always easier to take more off than it is to stick it back on”.
 Go slow and think beyond the cuts.
 So, if you are a do-it-yourselfer, educate yourself, get after it and be careful.
 For me, I gave up climbing trees with sharp tools and running chainsaws years ago.
-But, before hiring a tree trimming company, please check them out first.
+I now hire a professional.
+Yes, it can be expensive but It’s so much cheaper than an ambulance ride.
+Before hiring a tree trimming company, please check them out first.
 If you pick the best, that’s what you’ll get.
 As a general rule, I don’t plug companies, but the guys at Advance Tree Care have always done a sensational job at my house.
 And don’t forget Arborilogical Services, they are another company with phenomenal service.